mlcommons/medperf/docs/mlcubes/mlcubes.md

 You can read more about MLCubes [here](https://mlcommons.org/en/mlcube/).

 In MedPerf, MLCubes are required for creating the three technical components of a benchmarking experiment: the data preparation flow, the model inference flow, and the evaluation flow.
-A [Benchmark Committee](../roles.md#benchmark-committee) will be required to create three MLCubes that these components.
+A [Benchmark Committee](../roles.md#benchmark-committee) will be required to create three MLCubes that implement these components.
 A [Model Owner](../roles.md#model-owners) will be required to wrap their model code within an MLCube in order to submit it to the MedPerf server and participate in a benchmark.

 MLCubes are general-purpose.
 MedPerf defines three specific design types of MLCubes according to their purpose: The **Data Preparator MLCube**, **the Model MLCube**, and the **Metrics MLCube**.
 Each type has a specific [MLCube task configuration](https://mlcommons.github.io/mlcube/getting-started/concepts/#task) that defines the MLCube's interface.
 Users need to follow these design specs when building their MLCubes to be conforming with MedPerf.
 We provide below a high-level description of each MLCube type and a link to a guide for building an example for each type.